 You break down large projects and delegate the different types of assignments among your departments.
-Your team starts working more efficiently and tasks start moving faster.
-Everybody starts pulling work and eventually your system becomes a chaos.
+Your team starts working more efficiently, and tasks start moving faster.
+Everybody starts pulling work, and eventually, your system becomes chaos.

-This is usually caused by a lack of focus due to low visibility and an absence of WIP limits on the portfolio level.
+A lack of focus usually causes this due to low visibility and an absence of WIP limits on the portfolio level.
 Even if you have mapped your process and are actively applying Kanban, visualizing and limiting your workflow on a global level remains a challenge.

-Your departments work on their distinctive Kanban boards and pull task after task without seeing the bigger picture or even considering the capacity of their colleagues.
+Your departments work on their distinctive Kanban boards and pull task after task without seeing the bigger picture or even considering their colleagues' capacity.

-As a result, you may face an unpleasant phenomenon – efficient workflows on the team level and inefficient process caused by bottlenecks created by uneven capacity between the teams.
+As a result, you may face an unpleasant phenomenon – efficient workflows on the team level and inefficient processes caused by bottlenecks created by uneven capacity between the teams.